CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level: PRELIMINARIES

-\textbf{Signal-level Representation of CAN Data.~} The binary payload can be decoded to the signal level using the specific car's database for CAN (DBC) file.
+\textbf{Signal-level Representation of CAN Data.~} The binary payload can be decoded to the signal-level using the specific car's database for CAN (DBC) file~\cite{pese2019librecan}.
 The DBC file is a proprietary format, which is quite challenging to get.
-However, any reverse engineering-based CAN decoder , such as the CAN-D~\cite{verma2020can}, can provide an approximate DBC file.
+However, any reverse engineering-based CAN decoder, such as the CAN-D~\cite{verma2020can}, can provide an approximate DBC file.
 Such decoding converts the binary payloads to real-valued signals and gives a time series representation.
-We define the time of each message appearance as one time step, which may contain one or more associated signals along with some unused bits.
-The bottom part of Fig.~\ref{fig:can_dataframe} shows some samples of signal level representation of a few consecutive payloads.
-To prepare data input to a ML-based detector, a straightforward idea is to create a structured representation of such data stream , where the columns indicate different signals and rows show each time step.
-As such a data structure contains many missing entries, it cannot be directly fed to the ML-based IDS models.
+We define the time of each signal appearance as one time step.
+Thus, there is one CAN message at each time step, which may contain one or more associated signals along with some unused bits.
+The lower part of Fig.~\ref{fig:can_dataframe} shows some samples of signal-level representation of a few consecutive payloads.
+To prepare data input to an ML-based detector, a straightforward idea is to create a structured representation of such data stream , where the columns indicate different signals and rows show each time step.
+As such a data structure contains many missing entries~\cite{hanselmann2020canet}, it cannot be directly fed to the ML-based IDS models.
 Thus, designing an appropriate data preprocessing pipeline to account for the missing signal entries is one of the critical challenges in building a signal-level CAN IDS, as we will address in \cref{sec:filling-forward}.